Could Lucy Letby have been stopped sooner? The missed opportunities to catch killer

 Wider concerns were raised about the NHS and trust’s approach to recording baby deaths at the time.

-One source said a national database called the Sudden Unexpected Death in Childhood was in use but that the babies’ deaths were not recorded under this.
+One source said a national database of Sudden Unexpected Death in Childhood was in use but that the babies’ deaths were not recorded under this.

 The source said: “It was around then when they should have said ‘babies were dying and near dying here and we don’t know why’.
 Instead of being open and looking into that, they just blamed the people who were raising the concerns and it’s hard to understand why that is.”